opentok/opentok-web-samples/README.md

 1. Clone this repository.

 2. Open the folder that contains the sample you want to run (such as `1.
 Basics`).
-Navigate to the `web/js` directory and make a copy of the sampleconfig.js file named config.js.
+Navigate to the `js` directory and make a copy of the sampleconfig.js file named config.js.

 3. Edit the config.js file and set the value for `SAMPLE_SERVER_BASE_URL`.